 If you have a love for the written or spoken word, you’ll want to participate in this three day celebration of haiku, iambic pentameter, and all other things poetry.
 The Austin International Poetry Festival includes unique Austin venues, diverse themed poetry readings, open mics, workshops, music and poetry, anthology reading, and a poetry symposium.
 Impressively, AIPF has hosted poets from over 45 countries across the globe.

-This is definitely one of Austin’s more affordable festivals (besides the free ones), as the most expensive registration level costs $40 for poets.
+This is definitely one of Austin’s more affordable festivals (besides the free ones), as the most expensive registration level costs $50, with discounts for students, seniors, and organization members.
 There’s also a youth festival that is totally free for those in grades K-12 looking to expand their literacy levels.
-To register for the festival, held April 6-9, 2017, visit their website.
+To register for the festival, held April 4-7, 2019, visit their website.

 O. Henry Pun Off World Championship

 If you’re an unabashed fan of the pun and/or dad joke, this day-long event of word wizardry and face-palm inducing jokes is definitely for you.
-The O. Henry Pun Off World Championship is an annual event draws pun-lovers from all over the world who participate in a variety of pun categories and performances for audiences.
+Though not a festival in the technical sense, O. Henry Pun Off World Championship is an annual event draws pun-lovers from all over the world who participate in a variety of pun categories and performances for audiences.
 The festival is hosted in the backyard of the O. Henry Museum, in Brushy Park.
 If you know downtown Austin, you know that park is not very large, so getting there early is highly recommended.
 Bring your blankets, chairs, fans, and coolers for a day of serious, but not so serious, comedy.